Frequently Asked Questions (FAQ)

 Some general suggestions appropriate for many projects would be to exhaustively survey the literature for your organism(s), and consider including neutral and/or control loci in addition to specific targets of interest.
 You should include enough loci and/or SNPs to draw significant conclusions within the number of specimens that you plan to survey.
 You should make sure that you have thoroughly evaluated your bait design before proceeding with your kit order.

-If you are beginning a completely new project, you may wish to order the smallest kit upfront (12 reactions), and place a re-order for a larger number of reactions once you have tested the design.
+If you are beginning a completely new project, you may wish to order the smallest number of reactions upfront, and place a re-order for a larger number of reactions once you have tested the design.
 However just note that any changes (add/drop baits) to your design would need to be manufactured as a new custom kit, which has longer delivery times than a reorder of a previous design.

 Can I hire you to do my target captures?

 Yes!
 We offer our expertise in performing a range of in-house services for custom projects, including library preparation, target capture with MYbaits, and high-throughput sequencing.
 Read more about our service options and pricing or contact us with details about your project for more information.